Estimated reading time: 9 minutes

 Are automatic sprinkler systems required in cannabis grow facilities?

 Sprinkler requirements depend on local building codes and occupancy classification.
 Most facilities categorized under Factory Industrial (F-1) require fire suppression per NFPA 13 standards.
+A Cannabis Consulting firm can assist in determining specific requirements.

 How do grow room layouts impact fire safety compliance?